brittanyshelley/my_components/README.md

 Working on components to start developing mortgage broker websites.
 These are just a few components I have been working on and continue too.
-Using CSS animations, swiper, react, Next.js and continuing to explore more tools.
+Using CSS animations, swiper, react, Next.js and daisyui/tailwind css with a 34 theme selector and continuing to explore more tools.

 ## Getting Started